Skip to content

 • docs/: Contains all documentation and site configuration.

-• .github/workflows/deploy-ghpages.yaml: GitHub Actions workflow to deploy documentation to GitHub Pages when a PR is merged on main.
+• .github/workflows/deploy-ghpages.yaml: GitHub Actions workflow to deploy documentation to GitHub Pages when a PR is merged into main.

-• installMkdocs: Installs all requirements for MkDocs (including Python dependencies from docs/requirements/requirements-mkdocs.txt) and then exposes the documentation locally.
-This is the recommended way to set up the documentation server in your dev container.
+• installMkdocs: Installs all requirements for MkDocs (including Python dependencies from docs/requirements/requirements-mkdocs.txt) and exposes the documentation locally.

-• exposeMkdocs: Launches the MkDocs development server on port 8000 inside your dev container, making the documentation available for live preview.
-The server runs in the background and supports live reload.
-This function is called when calling installMkdocs
+• exposeMkdocs: Launches the MkDocs development server on port 8000 inside your dev container.

 🟨 App Repository (apps/)#